 Couples counseling can help couples, married or not, improve communication skills, learn to compromise, solve problems, support each other and strengthen their relationship.
 Counselors also help couples with problems related to parenting, infidelity, substance abuse and domestic violence.
-Some couples find the cost of counseling prohibitive, though, especially if they don’t have health insurance that covers it.
-But resources exist that provide free or low-cost counseling for those in need.
+Some couples find the cost of counseling prohibitive, but there are resources that provide free or low-cost counseling for those in need.

 Local Mental Health Departments